About the Indoors Use of Portable GNSS/GPS Antennas for Temporary Timing Reference Applications

 The Motivations for Indoors GNSS Use

-Despite the well-known limitations and repeated explanations provided to users, requests to operate GNSS receivers indoors continue to arise for timing-oriented communications test and measurement applications on the field.
-This persistence is further reinforced when some vendors present indoor GNSS operation as a perfectly viable solution without providing further details.
-From the end user’s perspective, many test locations simply do not provide a suitable 1PPS timing reference or access to roof-mounted GNSS antennas.
+Despite the well-known limitations and repeated explanations provided to users about why it is not recommended, requests to operate GNSS/GPS receivers indoors continue to arise for timing-oriented communications test and measurement applications on the field, where no other clock reference options are available.
+This persistence is further reinforced when some vendors present indoor GNSS operation as a key feature and perfectly viable solution without providing further details.

-We also recognize that, in many cases, there are no other options and the objective is not on having a nanosecond‑level, high‑precision timing reference—as required for certifying PRTCs or critical synchronous communication infrastructure—but for practical transmission latency measurements used for validation, such as network or link One‑Way Delay (OWD) and asymmetry, for which the total results are typically expressed in microseconds or even milliseconds.
+We do recognize that, in many cases, there are no other options and the objective is not on having a nanosecond‑level, high‑precision timing reference—as required for certifying PRTCs or critical synchronous communication infrastructure—but for practical transmission latency measurements used for validation, such as network or link One‑Way Delay (OWD) and asymmetry, for which the total results are typically expressed in microseconds or even milliseconds.

 The Problem with Using GNSS Antennas Indoors